 The Tent will also serve as a key information point for Pride, and will have a manned information desk outside the tent at the front, with a sign language interpreter present at all times.

-it will have accessible portaloos within its grounds, accessible only though the tent, not accessible directly from outside.
+As before it will have accessible toilets within its grounds, accessible only though the tent, not accessible directly from outside.

 An Access Steward (with a clearly identifiable tabard) will monitor access to the Tent.
 The Access Steward’s role will be to prevent the general public from invading the space.

-area will serve as a changing tent both for those disabled people who need to change their clothes for whatever reason, and also for trans* people who wish to change their clothes in a discreet
+A separate area will serve as a changing tent both for those disabled people who need to change their clothes for whatever reason, and also for trans people who wish to change their clothes in a discreet environment.

 A baby/child changing facility will be made available for disabled adults and children.